 Students who do not earn a 2.00 cumulative GPA in a subsequent semester may be subject to suspension (dismissal) from the BAP program.
 This would mean that the student would be withdrawn from the program and would no longer be able to live on the Binghamton campus.
 However, students would have the option of continuing their studies at SUNY Broome.

 Individual Studies - Associate in Science Degree

 Completion of the Individual Studies Program can lead to an Associate in Science (AS).
 The degree will depend upon the student's future academic and/or career goals.
 The AS degree program is designed for baccalaureate transfer.
-All BAP students are enrolled in the Liberal Arts/Individual Studies degree program while attending BCC.
+All BAP students are enrolled in the Liberal Arts/Individual Studies degree program while attending SUNY Broome.
 The program provides students the greatest flexibility in taking courses that they will need before transferring to Binghamton University.
 They will develop an individual plan to maximize transferability to Harpur College or the College of Community and Public Affairs (CCPA).
 Transfer via the BAP Program only allows for transfer into these two colleges.

 STEM Track - Computer Science and Engineering

 Those who wish to pursue computer science or engineering tracks would follow this curriculum: